The blood sugar basics

 - Insulin, an important hormone produced in the pancreas, helps glucose move from the blood into most of the body’s cells, where it can be used for energy

 - When blood sugar drops too low, called hypoglycemia, people with diabetes may feel sweaty, dizzy, hungry and shaky.
-It’s important to recognize low blood sugar right away and take steps to raise it to avoid serious consequences
+It’s important to recognize the signs and symptoms of low blood sugar right away and take steps to raise it to help reduce the risk of serious consequences

-- Using a blood glucose meter is the most accurate and easy way to test blood sugar regularly
+- A blood glucose meter measures your blood sugar at a specific moment and it is the most accurate and easy way to test blood sugar regularly

-- Having your A1C tested is also important for controlling your diabetes – the A1C test reflects your average blood sugar levels over the past 2-3 months.
+- Having your A1C tested is a crucial step in understanding your blood sugar control – the A1C test reflects your average blood sugar levels over the past 2-3 months

-- A1C test results are reported as a percentage
+- The staff at your health care provider’s office or a lab usually performs the A1C test and the results are reported as a percentage

-- A1C testing can give you a good idea of how your diabetes treatment plan is working
+- Blood sugar self-monitoring and A1C testing can give you a more complete picture of your blood sugar control and a good idea of how your diabetes treatment plan is working

-How often should I check my blood sugar?
+How often should I check my blood sugar and A1C?

-- Talk with your diabetes healthcare team to develop a schedule for regular blood sugar testing that works for you
+- It’s important to check blood sugar regularly to make sure it is within range of your goals.
+Talk with your diabetes healthcare team to develop a schedule for regular, at-home blood sugar testing that works for you

-- Keeping a log of your blood sugar results is important and can help give you and your diabetes healthcare team a good picture of your body’s response to your diabetes care plan
+- Keeping a log of your blood sugar results and your A1C test results is important and can help give you and your diabetes healthcare team a good picture of your body’s response to your diabetes care plan

 - It’s important to test your blood sugar right away if you experience symptoms of low or high blood sugar